fnaumenko/bioStat/README.md

 `-o|--out`<br>
 duplicates standard output to specified file (except alarm messages).
-If file is not specified, duplicates output to file with name, constructed as input alignment short name (without path and extension) with addition of the suffix “_valign.txt”.<br>
+If file is not specified, duplicates output to file with name, constructed as input alignment short name (without path and extention) with addition of the suffix “_valign.txt”.<br>
 It is an analogue of the **tee** Linux command and is constructed rather for the execution under Windows.

 ---